Learn

 • Create a list of all application due dates (Early Decision, Early Action, Early Decision II, Regular Decision, Rolling).
 Even if you are applying Early Decision, take advantage of any school on your list that accepts Early Action or Rolling decisions.
 Have your student submit their application Early Action and/or Rolling at as many schools that have it on his/her list.

-• Don’t slough off first semester grades.
+• Don’t slough off first-semester grades.
 Senior fall is stressful.
-Students still need to keep up grades for the first semester, and work on applications and essays.
+Students still need to keep up their grades for the first semester, and work on applications and essays.

 • Attend college visits at your high school or night/weekend events held in other locations.
 Contact the schools on your student’s list to find out when admissions events may be held in your area.
 At each event, make sure you sign in so the college knows you attended.